-What is more, by the end of the book the mystery of the eleventh word remains yet unsolved, to be uncovered; indeed, it stays beyond the author’s grasp, unreachable, elusive, left for the reader to find out.
+Yet, by the end of the book, the mystery of the eleventh word remains unsolved, to be uncovered; indeed, it stays beyond the author’s grasp, unreachable, elusive, left for the reader to find out.

 All in all, the reader will most likely find the book most enriching, light and entertaining yet captivating from the very first lines.

-What comes to me, I’ve enjoyed the cultural journey of the main character to the fullest, diving into his inner world—while in the meantime rediscovering Russia ‘which is yet to become Russia’ from a totally different standpoint, seeing it in an ultimately new light.
+As for me, I’ve enjoyed the intercultural journey of the main character to the fullest, diving into his inner world—in the meantime rediscovering Russia ‘which is yet to become Russia’ from a totally different perspective—gaining a bicultural standpoint—seeing it in an ultimately new light.

 Needless to say, this highely unlikely intercontinental journey-through-time, it has tought me a lot.

-And so it could teach you.
-If you only decided to open up your mind to it, and set out on a trip back to… (no, not the USSR, rather) the RSFSR, discovering the era of the post-Soviet 1990s through the lens of a New Worlder.
+So it could teach you.
+If you only decided to open up your mind to it, setting out on a trip back to… (no, not the USSR, rather) the RSFSR, discovering the era of the post-Soviet 1990s through the lens of a New Worlder.